Pygmy hippopotamus: Description

-Pygmy hippos share the same general form as a hippopotamus.
+Pygmy hippopotamuses share the same general form as a hippopotamus.
 They have a graviportal skeleton, with four stubby legs and four toes on each foot, supporting a portly frame.
 Yet, the pygmy is only half as tall as the hippopotamus and weighs less than 1/4 as much as its larger cousin.
 Adult pygmy hippos stand about 75–100 cm high at the shoulder, are 150–175 cm in length and weigh 180–275 kg.
 Their lifespan in captivity ranges from 30 to 55 years, though it is unlikely that they live this long in the wild.

 The skin is greenish-black or brown, shading to a creamy gray on the lower body.
 Their skin is very similar to the common hippo's, with a thin epidermis over a dermis that is several centimeters thick.
 Pygmy hippos have the same unusual secretion as common hippos, that gives a pinkish tinge to their bodies, and is sometimes described as "blood sweat" though the secretion is neither sweat nor blood.
 This substance, hipposudoric acid, is believed to have antiseptic and sunscreening properties.
 The skin of hippos dries out quickly and cracks, which is why both species spend so much time in water.

 The skeleton of C. liberiensis is more gracile than that of the common hippopotamus, meaning their bones are proportionally thinner.
 The common hippo's spine is parallel with the ground; the pygmy hippo's back slopes forward, a likely adaptation to pass more easily through dense forest vegetation.
 Proportionally, the pygmy hippo's legs and neck are longer and its head smaller.

-The orbits and nostrils of a pygmy hippo are much less pronounced, an adaptation from spending less time in deep water (where pronounced orbits and nostrils help the common hippo breathe and see).
+The orbits and nostrils of a pygmy hippopotamus are much less pronounced, an adaptation from spending less time in deep water (where pronounced orbits and nostrils help the common hippo breathe and see).
 The feet of pygmy hippos are narrower, but the toes are more spread out and have less webbing, to assist in walking on the forest floor.

-Despite adaptations to a more terrestrial life than the common hippopotamus, pygmy hippos are still more aquatic than all other even-toed ungulates.
+Despite adaptations to a more terrestrial life than the common hippopotamus, pygmy hippos are still more aquatic than all other terrestrial even-toed ungulates.
 The ears and nostrils of pygmy hippos have strong muscular valves to aid submerging underwater, and the skin physiology is dependent on the availability of water.